 💚 Why you will love it

 - Herbal Aroma

 Brussels sprouts and carrots are the shining stars of this holiday dish, but beets add an extra layer of sweetness and depth.
 If you are not a fan of beets, you can skip them or use another vegetable like pumpkin or butternut squash.

-- Brussels sprouts are the main ingredient and provide a nutty, slightly sweet flavor and a tender texture to the dish.
+- Brussels sprouts are the main ingredient and provide a nutty, slightly sweet flavor and a tender texture.

 - Fresh Carrots add a sweet, slightly earthy flavor and a crunchy texture.

 - Beets add a sweet, earthy flavor and a vibrant color to the dish.